Winners and losers of the final GOP debate before Iowa

 DeSantis unfurled one of his best ripostes on a major point of substantive difference: the war in Ukraine.
 Haley is much more supportive than DeSantis of the need for continued U.S. aid for Ukraine.

-In his closing remarks, DeSantis hit Haley once again over her recent gaffe when she told a New Hampshire audience it could “correct” the verdict in Iowa.
+In his closing remarks, DeSantis hit Haley once again over the recent gaffe in which she told a New Hampshire audience it could “correct” the verdict in Iowa.

 “Iowa’s votes do not need to be corrected by any other state.
 You all know what you’re doing,” DeSantis said.